KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 The p2p port must not be blocked by a firewall.
 If the computers do not have public IP addresses, you will need to port-forward the p2p port on both computers and append the forwarded port to the IP.

-For example:
+#### :pushpin: Examples:

 `./komodod -ac_name=EXAMPLECHAIN -ac_supply=1000000 -addnode=<IP of the second node>:8096`

-> Using addnode as a default value in the coin's .conf file:
+Using addnode as a default value in the coin's .conf file:

 ```
   addnode=69.164.218.197